Series: Here There Be Dragons

 The curse word that slipped from Reed’s mouth had Hotch on edge.
 Reed was more shaken than he thought.

-“Well that settles something that Alan wanted me to do weeks ago.
+“Well, that settles something that Alan wanted me to do weeks ago.
 When you are in areas of control for the West Coast Council, you aren’t to be alone.
 Someone will take you with them if you can’t go with me.”

 Reed nodded, not looking back at him.
 He dipped his head into the cup, drinking the coffee in long pulls until the cup was empty.
 The dragon wasn’t going to get a lick of sleep.
 He’d have to set up the computer or something to keep him entertained.
 He hadn’t brought any books with him.
-Hotch needed sleep, especially since he was going to need a calm head to deal with all he had to do the next day.
-He just wanted to go home but he had to see about getting a confession from a rapist and alerting Alan to what had happened.
+Hotch needed rest, especially since he was going to need a calm head to deal with all he had to do the next day.
+He just wanted to go home, but he had to see about getting a confession from a rapist and alerting Alan to what had happened.

 “Someone on the team can keep you company tomorrow morning.
 Maybe JJ will take you to a bookstore or something.”

 Reed moved off his legs and settled on the pillow at the head of the bed.
 He curled into a tight ball and was seemingly asleep in seconds.
 That was a little shocking.
 Morgan and Dave slipped out the door with a serious look on their faces.
-Reed wasn’t going to be able to slip away from the team tomorrow.
+Reed wasn’t going to be able to move away from the team tomorrow.

 One Week Later

 Hotch stared at the closed glass door.
-Morgan was behind him pacing but there was nothing to be done.
+Morgan was behind him pacing, but there was nothing to be done.
 Morgan had been on the phone with him when he’d called out Reed’s name.
 Hotch had listened with his heart in his throat as Morgan yelled for his dragon.
 Morgan’s only words after that were that Hotch needed to get there as soon as possible.
 He had arrived at the house at the same time that Hazmat had arrived.
 He found Morgan standing at a glass sliding door with Reed on the other side.